122 Gatley Road,

 In 1971, the restaurant was converted to a 111-seat cinema known as Tatton Minor, opening on 4th February 1971 with “Airport”.
 It had a fully automatic rear projection system.
 The original cinema became Tatton Major.
 On 17th November 1975, the Major closed and was twined with the larger stalls area becoming the 647 seat Tatton Major, the former circle the 247 seat Tatton Minor, and the restaurant cinema the Tatton Mini.

 It was an extremely successful cinema - one of the most profitable in the Northwest and was eventually bought by Apollo Cinemas chain who renamed it Apollo Cinema 1,2, & 3.

-A multiplex opened about a mile away and the Apollo Cinema closed around 2000.
-The cinema has recently been demolished except for its facade, which flats have been constructed behind.
+A multiplex opened about a mile away and the Apollo Cinema closed on 18th January 2001.
+The cinema has recently been demolished except for its façade & foyer, and flats have been constructed behind.
 In November 2020 the frontage of the original cinema building became a Co-Op Local food store.

 Just login to your account and subscribe to this theater.